thomasgolian/network-monitoring-labs/zabbix-network-alerting-triggers-actions-smtp/README.md

 <img src="images/yes-cpu-flood.jpg" width="650">

-We can also look outside VMware to see my bare metal host machine's CPU utilizing 14% from the 2 cores provisioned on VM1 being flooded at 100% utilization.
+We can also look outside VMware to see my bare metal host machine's CPU utilizing 14% from the 2 cores provisioned on host-1 being flooded to 100% utilization.

 ![CPU Load](images/vmware-cpu-load2.jpg)

-We can monitor ubuntu-host-1 and see it's CPU utilization is holding at 100%.
+We can monitor host-1 to see it's CPU utilization is holding at 100%.
 This confirms our Zabbix environment is operating as intended.

 ![Holding 100](images/holding-100.jpg)